-Science Technology and Higher Education Program (STHEP) is a World Bank funded project to the Government of Tanzania, implemented through the Ministry of Education and Vocational Training (MoEVT) program with support from the Ministry of Communication Science and Technology (MCST).
-This is a seven-year program that is broken down into two phases of activities.
-APL1 activities has to be implemented within the first two years and APL2 activities will be accomplished within the last five years of the program.
-The long-term purpose of STHEP is to improve development of human capital in area of Science and Technology (S&T) and create a knowledge-based economy within the next ten years.
-128 Higher Education and Research Institutions (HERIs) are under STHEP program.
+Science Technology and Higher Education Program (STHEP) was funded as a World Bank IDA loan of $100 million to the Government of Tanzania, implemented through the Ministry of Education and Vocational Training (MoEVT) program with support from the Ministry of Communication Science and Technology (MCST).
+This was initially a seven-year program, which was approved in 2008 and divided into two phases of activities.
+APL1 activities were to be implemented within the first two years and APL2 activities were to be accomplished within the last five years of the program.
+The long-term purpose of STHEP was to improve development of human capital in area of Science and Technology (S&T) and create a knowledge-based economy within the next ten years.
+128 Higher Education and Research Institutions (HERIs) were identified as being under the STHEP program.

-STHEP has four program components: Component 1A - Investments in Priority Discipline for Economic Growth; Component 1B - Expanded capacity for Teachers preparation and for graduate's studies in education; Component 2A - Strengthening Key Higher Education Agencies and Institutions; Component 2B - Investments in ICT based Higher Education Systems.
-STHEP Component 2B is focusing on four (4) major areas being; National Research and Education Network (NREN), Education Management Information system (EMIS), E-Library, and E-Learning.
+STHEP had four program components: Component 1A - Investments in Priority Discipline for Economic Growth; Component 1B - Expanded capacity for Teachers preparation and for graduate's studies in education; Component 2A - Strengthening Key Higher Education Agencies and Institutions; Component 2B - Investments in ICT based Higher Education Systems.
+STHEP Component 2B was focused on four (4) major areas being; National Research and Education Network (NREN), Education Management Information system (EMIS), E-Library, and E-Learning.
 Shared mechanisms to support the implementation of Component 2B of STHEP have being established between all 128 HERIs under this program.

-The feasibility study for the development of E-libraries and EMIS has finished with presentation of the final findings on 18th December 2012.
-The piloting of the e-learning system will commence in February 2013 for Universities.
-The piloting for E-libraries and EMIS will be undertaken with sixteen institutions from February 2013.
+The final findings of the feasibility study for the development of E-libraries and EMIS was presented on 18th December 2012.
+The piloting of the e-learning system commenced in February 2013 with five Universities.
+The piloting for E-libraries and EMIS will be undertaken with eight institutions from February 2013.

 Funding agency: World Bank